Playing sports is important to you. I get it.

 I commonly see foot injuries in athletes involved in:

 Not all injuries are created equal.
 A severe injury will require you to take time off.
 Others we can treat while you're still playing.
 No matter which type of injury you have, it's important to get it checked out early .
 That will give you the best chance to recover quickly and get back to playing your sport.

 One of the most common sports injuries is an ankle sprain.
 Too often athletes write a sprained ankle off as minor.
 I'm not sure how that started, but it's definitely not the right approach.
 You should take an ankle sprain seriously.
 Here's why...

-When you twist your ankle coming down from a jump, some ligaments tear.
-That’s what a sprain is.
+When you twist your ankle coming down from a jump, some ligaments around the ankle joint tear.
+That's what a sprain is.
 If the ligaments are not kept in a good position while they heal, the ligaments will heal in a looser position.
 That can lead to ankle instability and makes it much easier to sprain your ankle again and again.
 That means more time away from your sport.
-If you sprain your ankle, come in and get it checked and treated.
-It’s worth your time.
+If you develop an ankle injury, come in and get it checked and treated.
+It's worth your time.

 Every sport puts stress on the foot and ankle.
 Gymnasts land their vaults.
 Tennis and basketball players are constantly pivoting and cutting.
 Dancers rely on their feet for everything.
 Pole vaulters have to plant their feet before taking off (I told you I was serious about pole vaulting!).
 The stress can weaken the bone and cause a hairline break called a stress fracture.

 A stress fracture will cause pain and swelling in your foot.
 It's usually noticeable on a digital x-ray image.
 Sometimes we need to use an MRI or bone scan to diagnose it.
 But the important thing is that you come in and get it checked.
 You see, if you keep playing on a stress fracture, it can weaken the bone more.
 This can cause a more severe fracture which can displace.
 If that happens, it may need surgery to correct and will keep you away from your sport even longer.